-A legal contract should be drawn up between the two parties.
-The authority's Events Management application form should be completed and circulated to Environmental Health, Licencing, Emergency Services and the multiagencies who may require an input into the application.
-For larger one-off, or high-risks proposals, the Organiser may be called to the SAG make a formal presentation.
+A legal contract should be drawn up between the parties.
+The authority's Events Management Application Form should be completed and forwarded to Environmental Health, Licencing, Emergency Services and the multiagencies who may require an input into the application.
+For larger or higher risk proposals, the organiser may be called to the SAG to make a formal presentation of their plans.